Whether for Christmas or Thanksgiving, this gingerbread cheesecake is just too cute to pass up! Design the top however you see fit 🙂

 Continuing my tradition in other cheesecake posts, I will share with you the fact that I do not care for cheesecake at all!
 But making them?
 So much fun!!!
 Probably one of my top desserts to make and I love how smooth and silky the texture comes out to be in the end.
 Move over no-bake cheesecakes, because there is something special about the baked variety.

-Of course, when I went about to make this cake I didn’t realize that I was 99% out of graham cracker crumbs.
+Of course, when I went about to make this cake I didn't realize that I was 99% out of graham cracker crumbs.
 Could have went crustless but I thought a molasses, coconut crust would work 🙂 It kind of did!
-The flavours were there, but it definitely stuck to the bottom of the pan.
+The flavors were there, but it definitely stuck to the bottom of the pan.
 So for this recipe, I suggest either using your own graham cracker crust recipe or omitting it altogether (making the entire cheesecake gluten-free!)
 Saves you some time, too 🙂

 How cute is this gingerbread cheesecake for the holidays?!